 In order to obtain or extend a Part-66 licence, training has to be completed in accordance with the requirements of EASA (Part-66).

-National licences (e.g. for maintenance work on gliders with/without a motor, balloons and airships or components) exist in areas that are not governed by EU regulations or have not yet been regulated by the EU.
+National licences (e.g. for maintenance work on gliders with/without an engine, balloons and airships or components) exist in areas that are not governed by EU regulations or have not yet been regulated by the EU.
 These licences are based on the provisions of the Federal Ordinance on Aircraft Maintenance Personnel (SR 748.127.2).

 Theory examinations for national licences